 6. Gather nature materials

 Bring a bag, box, or basket and gather nature treasures such as flowers, leaves, seedpods, feathers, rocks, and more to use in one of the following activities.
 Find items in all the colors of the rainbow if you want to do the “mix and paint a rainbow” activity below.

-7 Activities to do with Kids After a Nature Walk
+Activities To Do After a Nature Walk for Kids

 One of our favorite suncatchers to create is the paper plate flower suncatcher using contact paper, flower petals and leaves.